tk42/tk42.github.io/The Combinatorial Purged Cross-Validation DRL.md

 # Why we need validation

-Non-stationary dataset especially time series usually has a lot of noises and their trends are difficult to be told.
+Non-stationary dataset especially market time series usually has a lot of noises and their trends are difficult to be told.
 This behavior is so-called as a high SN(signal and noise) ratio.
 Also, models would be easily overfitted depends on validation methods such as walk-forward method or cross validation method as later.
 We need to test your models on as many backtest paths of the train/valid dataset as possible and also need to check the model on the test dataset.
 To do this, Combinatorial Purged Cross-Validation (CPCV) method may be useful and also we gonna talk about its application for DRL.

 # Methods